hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 Its a good idea to exit the game when you are done in the Creations menu and run the tool to review and adjust your load order if necessary before loading a saved game.

+Some background on how the game handles Creations mods:
+The game creates a file called Plugins.txt in the folder %localappdata%\Starfield.
+The Plugins.txt file will be automatically created by the time you reach the game start menu if it doesn't exist.
+Plugins.txt is a plain text file that lists installed mods in the order that they are loaded by the game.
+A * symbol indicates that a mod is active in the file.
+A # symbol is a comment.

+Example:
+# This file is used by Starfield to keep track of your downloaded content.
+# Please do not modify this file.
+*ship power fix.esm
+*ng-20 thruster animation fix.esm
+sfbgs021.esm
+In the example above the mods ship power fix.esm and ng-20 thruster animation fix.esm are active but the mod sfbgs021.esm is inactive and won't be loaded.

+You can edit the Plugins.txt file yourself with a text editor such as Notepad.exe or this tool.Any edits you make will be recognised by the game as if it was done within the Creations menu.

+Experimental feature:
+Click the Backup button in the catalog checker screen before trying this feature.
+Set all Creation mod achievement flags to enabled.
+Press Catalog, then press Achievements.
+Use the Refresh button to see the changes in the mod manager.
+You'll need to turn on the achivements column in the View menu if necessary.
+Use at your own risk.
+Only usable for Creations mods.
+Won't reset the status of a game save that already has the [C] tag.
+The game will reset the achievements flags if you load a modded game.
+Added a menu option Mods->Enable Achievement Safe only

 If you have LOOT installed and configured with groups, press the Autosort button to sort your load order automatically after making changes in the in-game Creations menu.

 You can install mods from sites like Nexus using the manual download option if they only include a .esm file and (optionally) one or more .ba2 archives.